att-innovate/firework/README.md

 ![alt text](resources/images/gdb-3.png)

 ... and we're all set!
-I encourage you to compare the size of the two binaries `add_person` and `add_person_dbg` using `ls -lh` to see why release versions of software are stripped of debugging symbols.
+I encourage you to compare the size of the two binaries, `add_person` and `add_person_dbg` using `ls -lh`; this should provide insight as to why release versions of software are stripped of debugging symbols.

-3. Now we're ready to invoke `gdb`, passing it `add_person_dbg` as the program we wish to "debug".
+3. Now we're ready to invoke `gdb` and pass it `add_person_dbg` as the program we wish to "debug".

 ```
 export LD_LIBRARY_PATH=/usr/local/lib